-The holidays are a time of togetherness, of merry making and joy and magic.
-A time when many women find themselves caught in an impossible tangle of work demands, family responsibilities, and personal fulfillment.
+The holidays are a time of togetherness, of merry making and joy and magic-a season when many women’s wellness is challenged by the impossible tangle of work demands, family responsibilities, and personal fulfillment.

 Unfortunately, for many women, wellness takes a backseat to all life’s other responsibilities and demands, especially at this time of year.
 Sure, they want to luxuriate in the bathtub or hide under the covers with a book, but they also want to make sure everyone they love has their favorite food on the table when they gather and that nobody feels bummed by what didn’t make it under the tree.